February 2026 • Updated June 2026 • 10 min read

-Every UPI failure has a reason code.
-Most payment gateways expose these in their dashboard.
+Every UPI failure has a reason code, and most payment gateways (Razorpay, PayU, Cashfree) expose these in their dashboard.
 The key is to classify failures into categories you can actually act on, rather than treating all failures as one number.

 | Failure Category | Typical Share | Actionable? |